1585sec/1585sec.github.io/_posts/2019-10-31-Hardware-Reversing-to-find-UART-and-shell.md

 We needed to know if the 931-L had the kind of attack surface we were looking for (specifically a UART).
 To get a peek at the inside of the camera before buying it we looked at the internal photos included in the camera's FCC filing.

-To see the filing and photos from the video browse to the [FCC's search tool](https://www.fcc.gov/oet/ea/fccid) and enter the FCC ID of the 931-L: KA2CS931LA1
+You can find the photos shown in the video by browsing to the [FCC's search tool](https://www.fcc.gov/oet/ea/fccid) and entering 931-L's FCC ID: KA2CS931LA1

-If you want to find the filing for a device but don't know the FCC ID, I recommend using [FCCID.io's free search tool](https://fccid.io/search.php) (it's a lot faster/easier than trying to pry it out of the FCC's search tool).
+_Quick Tip_ If you want to find the filing for a device but don't know the FCC ID, I recommend using [FCCID.io's free search tool](https://fccid.io/search.php) (it's a lot faster/easier than trying to pry it out of the FCC's search tool).

 <br>
 **Cracking the Case and Prepping the Board**